DarkGhostHunter/Laralocker/README.md

      */
     public function cache()
     {
-        return Cache::store('sqs');
+        return Cache::store('redis')->tag('tickets_queue');
     }
 }
 ```

 ### `$slotTtl` (optional)

 Also entirely optional.
-Slots are reserved by a given time by using the Cache.
-While the default is of 60 seconds, you can set a bigger _ttl_ if your Job takes its sweet time, like 10 minutes.
+Slots are reserved in the Cache by 60 seconds as default.
+You can set a bigger _ttl_ if your Job takes its sweet time, like 10 minutes.

 Is always recommended to set a maximum to avoid slot creeping in your Cache store.